jackchen0226/CJLSY/README.md

 ### How to use

 When this repository is cloned, `01-arm-angles.py` will not initially run.
-This is because the length of the arm must be set first.
+This is because the length of the arm must be set first In the units that your coordinate grid uses.
 This can be done with `set-arm-length.py`.

 ```